Political instability and state-led repression leaves populations in Burundi at risk of crimes against humanity.

 President Nkurunziza’s third term was marked by increased authoritarianism and large-scale human rights violations and abuses by state agents and the Imbonerakure, including potential crimes against humanity.
 Hostility towards UN mechanisms and institutions, as well as some regional mechanisms, has isolated Burundi from the international community.

 While the election of President Ndayishimiye offers an opportunity to restore peace and stability in Burundi, structural reforms are needed to address the root causes of past atrocities and prevent their recurrence, including genuine processes to ensure truth, reconciliation and accountability.
 President Ndayishimiye’s decision to appoint individuals to his government who remain under international sanctions for human rights violations and abuses raises serious concerns.

 The government is failing to uphold its responsibility to protect all Burundians, regardless of ethnicity or political affiliation.

-On 18 October 2016 President Nkurunziza initiated Burundi’s withdrawal from the Rome Statute, which came into effect during October 2017.
+During October 2017 Burundi withdrew from the Rome Statute.
 Prior to withdrawal, the International Criminal Court opened an investigation into crimes committed in Burundi from April 2015 until October 2017.

 On 30 September 2016 the HRC created the CoI to investigate human rights violations and abuses in Burundi.
-The government has continuously refused to allow the Commissioners to enter.
+The government has refused to allow the Commissioners to enter the country.

-On 24 October 2019 the European Union renewed travel bans and asset freezes on four Burundians for serious human rights violations and incitement to violence.
-On 16 January 2020 the European Parliament, referring to the findings of the CoI, condemned ongoing violations of human rights ahead of the elections.
+On 16 January 2020 the European Parliament, referring to the findings of the CoI, condemned ongoing violations of human rights in Burundi.